RexKizzy22/micro-bank/README.md

 * creating an account for a particular customer using one of the accepted currencies
 * transfering money between customer accounts
 * retrieving all accounts created by the customer in the current session
-* retrieving an account created by the customer in the current session
+* retrieving one account created by the customer in the current session

 **Read [NOTE.md](NOTE.md) for detailed information about this project**